Geopostcodes-logo

 Why Is Address Autocomplete Important?

 An efficient address autocompletion form on your website prevents you from ingesting inaccurate data, like typos or nonexistent addresses.
-Unless you allow free entry, you could also lose sign-up or orders.
+Unless you allow free entry, you could also lose sign-ups or orders.
 But allowing that will even worsen the data quality.

 Ensuring data quality right from the start is critical for proper data processing.
-Without it, you risk having incorrect shipping addresses, which can cause delays, extra costs, warnings in your billing system, or incorrect recommendations from a store locator feature—all bad for your business and bad for user experience.
+Without it, you risk having incorrect shipping addresses, which can cause delays, extra costs, warnings in your billing system, or incorrect recommendations from a store locator feature—all bad for your business and user experience.

 But the feature isn’t just about preventing negative events.
 Address autocompletion can have quite a positive impact simply by making things easier on your users, like when someone has a time constraint and needs to complete a purchase quickly.
-It will also increase the overall quality of all the addresses you collect in your database and therefore decrease your operational costs.

 Building and Implementing an Address Autocomplete API

-• Streets: Linked to a place and a postal code, lists all related streets.
+Linked to a place and a postal code, lists all related streets.
 Note that the same street can cross multiple places or postal codes.

 Keep a Few Tips in Mind